 The first dinner meeting was held May 24, 1932 at 6:00 pm.
 At this time Zona Gale presented the keys to the home on the banks of the Wisconsin River that she had built for her parents after the publication of her first novel in 1906 for club use.
 The Women’s Civic League now had a home and the first “Garden Tea” was held in the evening of August 26, 1932.

-In 1981 the home became listed on the National Historic Registry.
+In 1981 the home became listed on the National Register of Historic Places (reference #80000113).
 The Civic League incorporated in 1984 and received the deed to the house from the trust.
 Today the Civic League is a registered 501(c)3 charitable organization.

-In 2012 Women’s Civic League restored the home’s waterfront which suffered from years of erosion.
+In 2012 Women’s Civic League restored the home’s waterfront which had suffered from years of erosion.

-Over the years fundraisers included card parties, box socials, bake sales, rummage sales, tour of homes, fashion shows, luncheons, the Kiddie Korner, charity balls, a Christmas Bazaar and auctions.
+Over the years fundraisers have included card parties, box socials, bake sales, rummage sales, tours of homes, fashion shows, luncheons, the Kiddie Korner, charity balls, a Christmas Bazaar and auctions.
 Learn more.